practicaldsc/fa24/env-setup.md

 ---

-Run into any other issues?
-Let us know on Ed and we're happy to update these instructions.
+Run into any issues?
+Let us know on Ed.